gotygota/tastebuddy_docs/docs/admin/protocols.md

 ### Definition

-A tasting session is the comparative evaluation of a number of similar products by a group of tasters, also known as a jury panel.
+A tasting session is the comparative evaluation of a number of similar products at the same time by one or more tasters, also known as a jury panel.
 It allows differences between products to be highlighted and a ranking to be established between them.

 <div class="grid cards" markdown>